vsajip/python-gnupg/README.rst

 * Fixed #95: Provided a ``trust_keys`` method to allow setting the trust level for keys.
 Thanks to William Foster for a suggested implementation.

+* Made the exception message when the gpg executable is not found contain the path of the executable that was tried.
+Thanks to Kostis Anagnostopoulos for the suggestion.

 0.4.1
 -----